Megan is an Account Manager at pc/nametag and specializes in providing solutions to meeting and event planners.

 The information on your event badges is just as important as the name.
 Use the back of the name badge as your "reminder zone".
 Include safety reminders or a map to where hand sanitizing stations are.

 Lastly, at the bottom of your badge, allow for attendees to add their social distancing preference in the form of a ribbon.Our "Glad to Be Back" Badge Ribbon Pack, for instance, is a fun way to show others whether you prefer to shake, elbow bump or keep your distance.

 5. Provide custom lanyards that are easy to clean.

-With the wipable lanyard from pc/nametag, attendees have the option to grab a cleansing wipe and clean their lanyard.
-Always keep attendees safe and clean by giving them products that can be easily disinfected.
+With a wipeable lanyard from pc/nametag, attendees have the option to grab a cleansing wipe and clean their lanyard.
+Always keep attendees safe by giving them products that can be easily cleaned and disinfected.

 Planning a live event? pc/nametag is here to help.

-In-person events will look a little different moving forward, but solutions like the ones listed in this article will allow your attendees to relax and enjoy your event to the fullest.
+In-person events will look a little different moving forward, but solutions like the ones listed above will allow your attendees to relax and enjoy your event to the fullest.